 - Metal Gear Solid 3: Snake Eater: The battle with The Fury starts out dark, but his flamethrower gradually lightens things up, making it harder to hide from him.

 - All three games and every expansion of First Encounter Assault Recon have these; about half the time, the things you're shooting at aren't human.

-- The beginning and end of Level 1-3 in Perfect Dark.
+- Both the beginning and end of Level 1-3 in Perfect Dark.

 - Doom 3 is full of these, such as the level where you escort a scientist with a lantern through pitch-black corridors.
 Quake IV to a lesser extent.